dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 )
 ~~~

-In hex XWingLabel is given by `5c2e2f2f5e5c`.
+In hexadecimal, XWingLabel is given by `5c2e2f2f5e5c`.

 ## Encapsulation {#encaps}